neondatabase/website/content/docs/guides/branch-archiving.md

 ---
 title: Branch archiving
-subtitle: Learn how Neon automatically archives inactive branches to cost-effective archive storage
+subtitle: Learn how Neon automatically archives inactive branches to cost-effective storage
 enableTableOfContents: true
 updatedOn: '2024-10-15T17:19:50.116Z'
 ---

 <Admonition type="note" title="Only enabled on the Free Plan">
-Currently, branch archiving is only enabled on the Free Plan.
+Currently, automatic archiving of inactive branches is only enabled on the Free Plan.
 Branch archiving will be introduced on paid plans at a later date.
 </Admonition>

 To minimize storage costs, Neon automatically archives branches that are: